Frequently Asked Questions

 But, the most productive fishing will be done with a guide from a boat.
 At busy times of year, the guides all will have been booked and won’t likely be available.

 Fishing licenses are legally needed.
 However, you cannot buy the license here.
-Unless you have a Mexican bank account, you have to get it before you come.
+Unless you have a Mexican bank account, so you need to get it before you come.

 Casa Paraiso provides purified water for drinking.
 We collect rain water for everything else.
-If there isn't enough rain, we supplement our supply with well water.
+If there isn't enough rain, we supplement our supply with delivered water.
 If we are not wasteful, we have enough water for our guests' personal use.
-We provide clean sheets and towels, but we do not have enough water to invite guests to do their personal laundry.
+We provide clean sheets and towels, but we do not have enough water to have guests to do their personal laundry.

-Casa Paraiso has wireless Internet access for guests who have their own computers with them.
-Xcalak does not have any telephone service.
+Casa Paraiso has fast wireless Internet access for our guests.
+Xcalak does not have Mexican cell service.
 The only telephone service we have is through VOIP.
-We use Skype, although there are others.
+We use Skype, Whatsapp, and Facebook Messenger, although there are others.
+You can connect to a Belize cell tower standing on the top deck of the hotel and in parts of Xcalak.
+But, it is expensive if your cell service doesn’t include Belize in your calling plan.